lana-20/mobile-network-generations/README.md

 <img width="600" src="https://user-images.githubusercontent.com/70295997/217128913-3d7b014d-4112-4364-9886-23809d841cc1.png">

-1. It's app dependant: If I am in a specific vertical, I have my own considerations.
-But the generic testing considerations, on top of the app dependant functionality, are the following.
+1. **It's app dependant**: If I am in a specific vertical, I have my own considerations.
+But the generic testing considerations, on top of the app dependant functionality, are captured in the following points.
-2. MAke sure my app is compatible with 5G, 4G or older network generations.
+2. **Compatibility (5G, 4G, Older)**: Make sure my app is compatible with 5G, 4G or older network generations.
+It's important because not the entire world is 5G ready.
+There are different areas, even in the U.S. as well as different countries in the world, that haven't adopted 5G to a full scale.
+This means I have a lot of users still running on the older network configurations.
+I want to make sure that the app operates well acroos all these networks.
+If I have a specific feature that is 5G related, I want to make sure that is not causing any poor user experience when running on 4G or when moving from 5G to 4G or to WiFi.
+3. **Interoperability (App Architecture)**: ...
+4. **Security (Multi-Channels)**: ...
+5. **Coverage and Locations**: ...